Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Rates of convergence to second order stationarity

 \subsection{Convergence guarantees for coercive Morse functions}

-The next two theorems establish the almost sure convergence to a local minimum and the rate of convergence to such local minimum under a given momentum scheme for the class of accelerated gradient methods \eqref{generalds} respectively. \begin{theo} Suppose $f(\cdot) \in \mathcal{C}^{2,1}_{L}(\mathbb{R}^n)$ is a coercive Morse function that is Hessian Lipschitz continuous in every compact set.
-Let $\mathcal{T}$ be the set of critical points of $f(\cdot)$ and $\mathcal{T} \neq \emptyset $.
-Also let $\{\x_k\}$ be the iterate sequence from the general accelerated method \eqref{generalds} with any bounded initialization of $[\x_{0};\x_{-1}]$ where $\x_{-1},\x_0 \notin \mathcal{T}$ and we have $\beta_k < \infty$ for all $k $, $\beta_k \leq \frac{1}{\sqrt{2}}$ for all $k \geq \tilde{K}$ where $\tilde{K} < \infty $, $\beta_k \to \beta$ with $h \in (0, \frac{1}{L})$.
-Then as $k \to \infty$ we have $[\x_k; \x_{k-1} ] \to [\x^*;\x^*] $ $\probP-$almost surely where $\x^*$ is a local minimum of $f(\cdot)$. \end{theo} The proof of this theorem is in Appendix \ref{local analysis appendix1}.
-Theorem \ref{supptheoremnew} in a way generalizes the result from Theorem \ref{measurethm7} for those accelerated gradient methods within \eqref{generalds} where the momentum sequence $\{\beta_k\}$ is not always less than or equal to $\frac{1}{\sqrt{2}}$ and is allowed to take arbitrary large values.
+The next two theorems establish the almost sure convergence to a local minimum and the rate of convergence to such local minimum respectively, under a given momentum scheme for the class of accelerated gradient methods \eqref{generalds}.
+Throughout this section we will assume that the iterates are always initialized in a compact set. \begin{theo} Suppose $f(\cdot) \in \mathcal{C}^{2,1}_{L}(\mathbb{R}^n)$ is a coercive Morse function that is Hessian Lipschitz continuous in every compact set.
+Let $\mathcal{T}$ be the set of critical points of $f(\cdot)$.
+Also let $\{\x_k\}$ be the iterate sequence from the general accelerated method \eqref{generalds} with any initialization of $[\x_{0};\x_{-1}]$ where $\x_{-1},\x_0 \notin \mathcal{T}$ and we have $\beta_k < \infty$ for all $k $, $\beta_k \leq \frac{1}{\sqrt{2}}$ for all $k \geq \tilde{K}$ where $\tilde{K} \geq 0 $, $\beta_k \to \beta$ with $h \in (0, \frac{1}{L})$.
+Then as $k \to \infty$ we have $[\x_k; \x_{k-1} ] \to [\x^*;\x^*] $ $\probP$-almost surely where $\x^*$ is a local minimum of $f(\cdot)$. \end{theo} The proof of this theorem is in Appendix \ref{local analysis appendix1}.
+Theorem \ref{supptheoremnew} in a way generalizes the result from Theorem~\ref{measurethm7} for those accelerated gradient methods within \eqref{generalds} where the momentum sequence $\{\beta_k\}$ is not always less than or equal to $\frac{1}{\sqrt{2}}$ and is allowed to take arbitrary large values.
 Also note that the proof of Theorem \ref{supptheoremnew} cannot be directly developed using the global convergence theorem (Theorem \ref{thmglob}) since in order to invoke Theorem \ref{thmglob} one requires a continuous function that always decreases on the complement of the fixed point set of the algorithm.
 However, obtaining such a continuous function, for instance the Lyapunov function from Lemma \ref{lemmalyapunov}, is not always possible when the momentum sequence $\{\beta_k\}$ is larger than $\frac{1}{\sqrt{2}}$ as monotonicity of the derived sequence $\{\hat{f}(\x_k)\}$ may not be preserved for arbitrary momentum.
+The next theorem derives the rate of convergence to a second order stationary point of \eqref{generalds} for $\beta_k \leq \frac{1}{\sqrt{2}}$.